catalyst-cloud/catalystcloud-docs/source/backups.rst

 business get back to a high operational standard quickly.

-The following section covers a basic overview, showing you how to create a server backup utilizing `Duplicity`_ and our object storage service and a more advanced tutorial on how to automate the backup process.
+The following section covers a basic overview, showing you how to create a server backup utilizing `Duplicity`_, our object storage service and a more advanced tutorial on how to automate the backup process.

 .. _Duplicity: http://duplicity.nongnu.org/